JavaScript Array Search Methods Explained: indexOf, includes, find, and inArray Guide

 console.log(fruits.indexOf('grape')); // Output: -1

-Notes
+Important Notes

-• indexOf() compares values using strict equality (===).
-Values of different types do not match.
+• indexOf() uses strict comparison (===).
+Values with different data types are not considered equal.

-2-2.
-The includes() Method
+2-2. includes() Method

 array.includes(value, fromIndex)